-520 MANAGEMENT OF DATA NETWORKS 3 credits Prerequisite: 602.
-Principles of the design and management of data networks for business communications.
+MANAGEMENT OF DATA NETWORKS Prerequisite: 602.
+Principles of the design and management of data networks for communications.

-533 SUPPLY CHAIN LOGISTICS PLANNING Prerequisite: 675.
-Emphasizes the importance of planning in the development of the domestic and global supply chain logistics system that includes transportation, inventory, warehous-
+SUPPLY CHAIN LOGISTICS PLANNING

+Prerequisite: 675.
+Emphasizes the importance of planning in the development of the domestic and global supply chain logistics system that includes transportation, inventory, warehousing, and procurement.

+MANAGEMENT PROJECT

-571 MANAGEMENT PROJECT Prerequisite: 670.
+Prerequisite: 670.
 Students develop skills in field-based management problem solving, project management, and requirements analysis under conditions of uncertainty in a collaborative interdisciplinary team environment.

-SUPPLY CHAIN SOURCING Prerequisites: 675.
+576 SUPPLY CHAIN SOURCING

+Prerequisites: 675.
 Introduces the student to fundamental sourcing concepts as well as the scope of responsibility and critical roles of the sourcing function within the principal organization in a supply chain network.

-INTRODUCTION TO HEALTH-CARE MANAGEMENT 3 credits Prerequisite: graduate standing.
+INTRODUCTION TO HEALTH-CARE MANAGEMENT and systems analysis to health services organizations.
+SPECIAL TOPICS IN HEALTH SERVICES ADMINISTRATION

+7 rerequisite: graduate standing.
 Introductory course for health professionals covering principles and concepts of management applied to health services organizations.
 For those registered for graduate credit, a major paper is required.

-582 HEALTH SERVICES OPERATIONS MANAGEMENT Prerequisite: 580 or 600 or equivalent or permission of instructor.
-Application of operations and systems analysis to health services organizations.
+HEALTH SERVICES OPERATIONS MANAGEMENT Prerequisite: 580 or 600 or equivalent or permission of instructor.
+Application of operations